salsify/goldiloader/README.md

 Blog.order(:name).auto_include(false)
 ```

-It will disable automatic eager loading for the scope associations but it will not apply to nested relations.
+Note this will not disable automatic eager loading for nested associations.

-This can also be used to disable automatic eager loading for associations:
+Automatic eager loading can be disabled for specific associations by customizing the association's scope:

 ```ruby
 class Blog < ActiveRecord::Base